 Loper-Bright Enterprises, et. al. v.
 Raimondo

-In Loper Bright, the Court has agreed to re-examine the Chevron deference doctrine, a 40-year-old Supreme Court principle under which federal courts defer to a federal agency’s reasonable interpretation of an ambiguous statute that Congress has authorized the agency to administer.
+In Loper Bright, the Supreme Court agreed to re-examine the Chevron deference doctrine, a 40-year-old Supreme Court principle under which federal courts defer to a federal agency’s reasonable interpretation of an ambiguous statute when Congress has authorized that agency to administer it.
 The industries and lawyers behind this case filed it as part of a decades-long campaign to use the Supreme Court to shift power away from the branches of government that are most responsive to everyday Americans and move it to the federal courts.

 The underlying case, and the specific reason we filed the brief, involves a challenge to a decision by the New England Fishery Management Council and the National Marine Fisheries Service (NMFS) to use at-sea observers to gather much needed data about the Atlantic herring fishery.
-The Magnuson-Stevens Act requires the Secretary of Commerce, who oversees NMFS, to promulgate fisheries management plans that prevent overfishing, requires that those plans reflect “the best scientific information available” and also states that management plans may “require that one or more observers be carried on board” operating fishing vessels.
+The Magnuson-Stevens Act requires the Secretary of Commerce, who oversees NMFS, to promulgate fisheries management plans that prevent overfishing.
+Those plans must reflect “the best scientific information available” and also may “require that one or more observers be carried on board” operating fishing vessels.

 When Congress passed the Magnuson-Stevens Act with bipartisan support in 1976, it was addressing a serious problem: 20% of all known fish stocks had been overfished.
 Nearly 50 years later, many fisheries still struggle to produce sustainable yields, threatening resources that belong to all of us and the livelihoods of those who harvest them.